Celecoxib: Fabricated efficacy studies

-In 2000, Pfizer and Pharmacia presented findings from their Celebrex Long-Term Arthritis Safety Study (CLASS) in JAMA, reporting that it was better at preventing stomach complications than competitior drugs.
+In 2000, Pfizer and Pharmacia presented findings from their Celebrex Long-Term Arthritis Safety Study (CLASS) in JAMA, reporting that it was better at preventing stomach complications than competitor drugs.
 However, federal investigators found that the companies deceptively reported only the first six months of results from a one-year trial.
 The following year, the Food and Drug Administration (FDA) showed that the full results did not demonstrate a statistically significant reduction in stomach complications.
 In 2012, a federal judge unsealed corporate documents further showcasing this deception in a long-running securities fraud case against Pfizer.

 In March 2009, Scott S. Reuben, former chief of acute pain at Baystate Medical Center, Springfield, Massachusetts, revealed that the data for 21 studies he had authored for the efficacy of the drug (along with others such as Vioxx) had been fabricated.
 The analgesic effects of the drugs had been exaggerated.
 Reuben was also a former paid spokesperson for Pfizer.
 Although from 2002 to 2007 Pfizer underwrote much of Dr. Reuben's research and "many of his trials found that Celebrex and Lyrica, Pfizer drugs, were effective against postoperative pain," Pfizer was not aware of the fraudulent data.
 None of the retracted studies were submitted to either the US Food and Drug Administration or the European Union's regulatory agencies before the drug's approval.
 Although Pfizer issued a public statement declaring, "It is very disappointing to learn about Dr. Scott Reuben's alleged actions.
 When we decided to support Dr. Reuben's research, he worked for a credible academic medical center and appeared to be a reputable investigator", the documents unsealed in 2012, revealed that by February 2000, Pharmacia employees had devised a strategy to present the findings.